The perils of automation – Aviation, Tesla and the Australian Open

 Curiously, many Boeing pilots who criticised Airbus auto thrust systems, failed to appreciate the underpinning logic and Human Factors (ergonomics) of the Airbus design, that always requires the pilots to manually advance the thrust levers to commence a take off or to go-around.
-That first instinctive (hippocampal) physical forward movement triggers the auto thrust system to engage and assist the pilot.
+That first habitual (hippocampal) physical forward movement triggers the auto thrust system to engage and assist the pilot.
 In the event that the Airbus auto thrust fails, the engine thrust setting reverts to the selected thrust lever angle that will (unless in the case of engine failures) always produce sufficient thrust.

 Furthermore, some Boeing pilots rely too much on automation.
 Some just press buttons to command the auto thrust to advance the thrust levers for a take off or go-around procedure rather than pressing the buttons to select the desired automation mode, then physically pushing the thrust levers forward to ensure the thrust actually does increase.
 These pilots trust the auto thust to physically advance the thrust levers for them – a trust that has in one recent event, ended in misery.
 Putting one hundred percent trust in the auto thrust can have fatal consequences when the auto thrust is operating in a mode unexpected by the pilot, or not understood by the pilot or when the auto thrust fails.